Introduction for Functional Report of Stock Exchange

 - Analyzing them and recommending ways to stabilize the regulatory system of derivatives.

 - Descriptive and Exploratory research methods are used to gather and analyze data.
-Exploratory research would rely on the collection of data through secondary research such as reviewing available literature and/or data, or qualitative approaches such as informal discussions with respondents (here brokers, managers in Financial Institutions and Banks, management of the regulatory bodies) and more formal approaches through in-depth interviews, focus groups, projective methods, case studies or pilot studies.
-Internet research methods like posting the questionnaire through Google support would be used to reach the respondent.
+Exploratory research would rely on the collection of data through secondary research such as reviewing available literature and/or data, or qualitative approaches such as informal discussions with respondents (here brokers, managers in Financial Institutions and Banks, management of the regulatory bodies) and more formal procedures through in-depth interviews, focus groups, projective methods, case studies or pilot studies.
+Internet research methods, like posting the questionnaire through Google support, would be used to reach the respondent.
 The results of the exploratory research would provide significant insight into a given situation or concept.

 DETAIL REPORT OF PROJECT :